w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 As written, this success criterion can only be met by non-web documents where the underlying user agent or platform software can present content at a width equivalent to 320 CSS pixels for vertical scrolling content and a height equivalent to 256 CSS pixels for horizontal scrolling content.

-When the underlying user agent or platform does not support these dimensions for scrolling, reflow is encouraged as this capability is important to people with low vision.
+When the underlying user agent or platform software does not support these dimensions for scrolling, reflow is encouraged as this capability is important to people with low vision.
 As a reasonable benchmark, evaluate at the nearest size to what the Reflow success criterion specifies.</div>

 <div class="note wcag2ict software">